kbengine/kbengine.github.com/docs/installation.md

 Installation
 ============

-Install KBEngine on a (Centos/Debian/Ubuntu etc.) server by pasting this line in your terminal:
+Install KBEngine on a (Centos/Debian/Ubuntu etc.) server, in your terminal input:

 	python kbengine/kbe/tools/server/install/installer.py install

-Or suggest a new platform.

-You can paste the links in your browser to read the script that will be executed.
-Or, if you don't want to trust a script, install KBEngine manually:
+if you don't want to trust a script, install KBEngine manually:

 Manual Installation